"The world owes you nothing. It was here first."

 He resents givers because he was one.
 He knows the exhaustion, the resentment, the feeling of being used up.
 His taking is revenge against the world that drained him and the people who never reciprocated.

-Watch the Mooch when someone truly needs him.
+Watch the Mooch when someone needs him.
 The Codependent stirs.
 He wants to help but fears the trap.
 He knows if he starts giving, he won't know how to stop.
 The Codependent never left—he's hiding behind entitlement.

 Healing asks him to give again—but with boundaries.
 He must see how his taking has been protection from compulsive giving.
 Owning his inner Codependent teaches him to receive without exploiting.